bartvandebiezen/css-conventions/README.md

 $button-background-color: $color-red !default;
 $border-color-button: $color-secondary-200;
 ```

-See ['Name that Color'](http://chir.ag/projects/name-that-color/) for example for finding descriptive names.

 ### Names of media queries should be based on the context of a device